driftphp/server/README.md

 php vendor/bin/server run 0.0.0.0:8000 --adapter='My\Namespace\Adapter"
 ```

+### Custom response output

+You can internally use the `x-server-message` header for custom server messages.
+The server will remove this server value before returning the response content.

 ## Workers

 This server creates a single worker by default.
 A simple PHP thread that will